openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-linux.md

    ```
    sudo ln -s openvino_2022.2.0.7713 openvino_2022
    ```
    > **NOTE**: If you have already installed a previous release of OpenVINO 2022, a symbolic link to the `openvino_2022` folder may already exist.
-Remove the previous link with `sudo rm openvino_2022`, then re-issue the previous command.
+Remove the previous link with `sudo rm openvino_2022`, and then re-run the command above.

 Congratulations, you finished installation!
 The `/opt/intel/openvino_2022` folder now contains the core components for OpenVINO™.
 When other pages in OpenVINO™ documentation refer to the `<INSTALL_DIR>` directory, this is the folder they're referring to.
 If you installed OpenVINO™ in a different location (such as `/home/<USER>/Intel/openvino_2022`), make sure to use that instead.